claudiahaddad/bot-practice/README.md

 # bot-practice

 # XMTP Farcon Bot

 A bot that automatically adds users to a Farcon group chat when they message it.
 Built with XMTP.

 ## Setup

-1. Install dependencies:
+1. Install dependencies: `npm install`

-2. Copy `.env.example` to `.env` and fill in your values:

-3. Generate XMTP keys:
+2. Generate XMTP keys: `npm run gen:keys`

-4. Start the bot:
+3. Start the bot: `npm start`

 ## Environment Variables